betterscientificsoftware/bssw.io/Site/ContentTypes.md

 of the content.
 This includes review of the content for relevance, tone of evaluative statements, the shear length/size of the article, etc.

-Low complexity content such as **Events** requires only a basic sanity check for review whereas other content such as an original **Article** may require a degree of vetting similar to that used for a conference proceedings.
+Low complexity content such as **Events** requires only a basic check for review whereas other content such as an original **Article** may require a degree of vetting similar to that used for a conference proceedings.